netdata/learn/docs/agent/step-by-step/step-07.md

 an alarm while you were sleeping.
 In the morning, you can look up the exact moment the alarm was raised, export a snapshot, and send it to a colleague for further analysis.

-> ❗ Know how you shouldn't go around downloading software from suspicious-looking websites?
+> â Know how you shouldn't go around downloading software from suspicious-looking websites?
 Same policy goes for loading
 > snapshots from untrusted or anonymous sources.
 Importing a snapshot loads quite a bit of data into your web browser,
 > and so you should always err on the side of protecting your system.